Canada confident in vaccine deliveries even if U.S. blocks exports

-OTTAWA/TORONTO (Reuters) - Canada is confident there will be no disruption of COVID-19 vaccine supplies even if the United States blocks their export, because vaccines are manufactured in several countries, a minister said on Tuesday.
+OTTAWA/TORONTO (Reuters) - Canada is confident there will be no disruption of COVID-19 vaccine supplies even if the United States blocks their export because vaccines are manufactured in several countries, a government official said on Tuesday.

-U.S. President Donald Trump issued an executive order on Tuesday to ensure Americans are first in line for domestically produced coronavirus vaccines.
+U.S. President Donald Trump issued an executive order to ensure Americans are first in line for domestically produced coronavirus vaccines.

-Dominic LeBlanc, minister of intergovernmental affairs, said Canada is confident Pfizer and other companies obligated to deliver vaccine doses to Canada will be able to meet those obligations.
+Dominic LeBlanc, minister of intergovernmental affairs, said Canada was confident Pfizer and other companies obligated to deliver vaccine doses to Canada will meet those obligations.

 He said Canada’s purchases are not tied to any one manufacturing site, and noted Pfizer manufactures in Europe as well as the United States.